As a Photographer, Good communication is the key to getting better poses -Modelling Photography Tips

 Show them their pictures

 A lot of people learn by seeing what went wrong in their performance or what worked really well in what they did.
 This is a big advantage of shooting digitally.
 Show the photographs or the video to the model and explain why it did not work and how he or she can rectify the same.
 Also show the expressions and poses which are nice so that further shoot can progress on those terms.
+Spending a small amount of time in going through your work together can immensely help improve the over all productivity of the whole team.

 Build a rapport

 Build a relationship with your models based on trust and respect.
 Be approachable, friendly and open to feedback.
 The person in front of the camera should be very comfortable in expressing his or her opinion and apprehensions if any.
 It should be a very cordial relationship without any fear of any sorts.
-They should know and understand that its a team work and everyones contribution be it the photographer, director or the makeup artist adds up to create the final shot.
+They should know and understand that it's a team work and everyones contribution be it the photographer, director or the makeup artist adds up to create the final shot.

 Be respectful